UCL/2025-11-03-ucl-online-genomics/index.md

 # More detailed instructions (including how to fill these variables for an
 # online workshop) are available at
 # https://carpentries.github.io/workshop-template/customization/index.html
-venue: "GOSICH Wolfson Centre G11"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
+venue: "TBD"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
-address: "43 Mecklenburgh Square, London WC1N 2AJ"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
+address: "TBD"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
 flag_in_person: "true"    # Provide "true" to include text in the general information, stressing the workshop is in-person attendance only.
 country: The United Kingdom      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the workshop
 language: English     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the workshop
-latitude: "51.525756"        # decimal latitude of workshop venue (use https://www.latlong.net/)
+latitude: ""        # decimal latitude of workshop venue (use https://www.latlong.net/)
-longitude: "-0.119421"       # decimal longitude of the workshop venue (use https://www.latlong.net)
+longitude: ""       # decimal longitude of the workshop venue (use https://www.latlong.net)
-humandate: "November 3-4, 2025"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "February 16-17, 2026"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
 humantime: "9:30 am - 5:00 pm GMT"    # human-readable times for the workshop e.g., "9:00 am - 4:30 pm CEST (7:00 am - 2:30 pm UTC)"
-startdate: 2025-11-3      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
+startdate: 2026-02-16      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
-enddate: 2025-11-4        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
+enddate: 2026-02-17        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
 instructor: ["James Gilbert", "Stella Prins", "Sunny Park"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
 helper: ["Georg Otto", "Angharad Green", "Sunny Park"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 email: ["s.prins@ucl.ac.uk","ARC.Education@ucl.ac.uk"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 collaborative_notes:  # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document (e.g., https://pad.carpentries.org/2015-01-01-euphoria)
 eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 tickettailor:         # Optional: url bit that points to tickettailor event "1234567/abc/1100"
-pretix: "ARC/2025-11-03-GENOMICS"           # Optional: url bit that points to pretix event "organisation/eventid"
+pretix:       # Optional: url bit that points to pretix event "organisation/eventid"  "ARC/2025-11-03-GENOMICS"
 what3words:           # optional: what3words (https://what3words.com) address of the workshop venue, without leading slashes e.g. "globe.lessening.computers"
 ---